 Step 4: Check Your Air Filter.

-If your air filter is clogged because it has not been replaced as frequently as it should, it could cause your furnace to turn off as a safety feature (to prevent overheating).
+If your air filter is clogged because it has not been replaced as frequently as it should have, it could cause your furnace to turn off as a safety feature (to prevent overheating).
 Your next step should be to check your air filter.
+If it is extremely dirty, then replace it immediately.
 For more information on this, try: Filter Change.

 If your furnace does not have a pilot light, move on to the next step.
 However, even many modern furnaces still run pilot lights.
 If gas or propane flow to this pilot light is interrupted, even for a moment, the light can go out and will need to be relit.
 Many modern furnaces will not turn on if your pilot light is out to avoid pumping massive amounts of gas or propane into your house.
 For more information on gas leaks, try: Furnace Smells Like Gas.